Thomas Eagleton: Senate career

 In the Senate, Eagleton was active in matters dealing with foreign relations, intelligence, defense, education, health care, and the environment.
 He was instrumental to the Senate's passage of the Clean Air Act and the Clean Water Act, and sponsored the amendment that halted the bombing in Cambodia and effectively ended American involvement in the Vietnam War.

-Notably, Eagleton was one of only three senators to oppose the nomination of Gerald Ford as Vice President in 1973.
-The other two senators voting no were William Hathaway of Maine, and Gaylord Nelson of Wisconsin.
+Notably, Eagleton was one of only three senators to oppose the nomination of Gerald Ford as vice president in 1973.
+The other two senators were William Hathaway of Maine and Gaylord Nelson of Wisconsin.

-Eagleton was one of the authors of The Hatch-Eagleton Amendment, introduced in the Senate on January 26, 1983 with Sen. Orrin Hatch (R), which stated that "A right to abortion is not secured by this Constitution."
+Eagleton was involved in the unsuccessful attempt to pass the Human Life Amendment, a series of proposals to amend the United States Constitution with the effect of overturning the Supreme Court 1973 decision Roe v.
+Wade, which ruled that abortion bans were unconstitutional.
+The version of the Human Life Amendment in which Eagleton was most involved, the Hatch-Eagleton Human Life Federalism Amendment, was the only one to receive a formal vote in the Senate.